Little Witch Nobeta Review – Anime Soulslike

 Little Witch Nobeta Verdict

-I urge you to not be fooled by the harmless looks of the main character of this game and to take it easy, because if you do, this title will take you by surprise due to its surprisingly steep difficulty curve.
+I urge you not to be fooled by the harmless looks of the main character of this game and to take it easy because if you do, this title will take you by surprise due to its surprisingly steep difficulty curve.

 This has been our Little Witch Nobeta Review.
 While you’re here, consider checking out some of our other articles.